adierking/unplug/docs/tour.md

 ## Running Dolphin

-Unplug 0.4 introduces a `dolphin` command which lets you quickly run the Dolphin Emulator with your current project.
+Unplug 0.4 introduced a `dolphin` command which lets you quickly run the Dolphin Emulator with your current project.

-If this is your first time using Unplug 0.4, you'll need to configure where Dolphin is installed:
+If this is your first time using Unplug, you'll need to configure where Dolphin is installed:

 ```sh
 $ unplug config set dolphin-path 'D:\Downloads\Dolphin-x64\Dolphin.exe'